 Relevant and dynamic trainings on the infusion of LGBTQ history and academic content

-History UnErased (HUE) offers professional learning and development that introduces LGBTQ history and academic content using HUE’s K-12 LGBTQ Academic Inquiry Kits and Give Voice to History Project (in partnership with the Making Gay History podcast series).
+History UnErased (HUE) offers professional learning and development that introduces LGBTQ-inclusive history and academic content using HUE’s unique inquiry-based materials and educator resources.
 Most educators have limited academic exposure to LGBTQ history; therefore, that is where HUE begins.
 Educators delve into LGBTQ academic content for the benefit of their own learning and understanding, as well as experiencing methods and strategies of integration for their own classroom practice and respective contexts.
-HUE’s professional learning experience challenges myths and misperceptions and provides confidence and comfort on the introduction of LGBT- inclusive academic content in core subjects.
+HUE’s professional learning experience challenges myths and misperceptions and provides confidence and comfort on the introduction of LGBT-inclusive academic content in core subjects.

-* History UnErased is a licensed MA ESE professional learning and development provider with the express purpose of preparing educators to infuse LGBTQ-inclusive history and academic content in K-12 schools.
+*HUE is a licensed vendor with NYC DOE (Vendor #: HIS852025) and a licensed MA ESE professional learning and development provider with the express purpose of preparing educators to infuse LGBTQ-inclusive history and academic content within core subjects.

 ACCESS POINTS IN CURRICULA

 History UnErased provides explicit access points in current curricula for the inclusion of LGBTQ academic inquiry in Social Studies, ELA, Fine Arts, STEM and Health courses (and more).
 Cross-curricula connections are encouraged through critical inquiry and analysis using HUE’s Inquiry EduSystem™ and original resources that are rich in primary and secondary sources and leveled for elementary, middle and high school contexts.

-“The workshop allowed us to consider various perspectives, and I found I was able to consider my own individual perceptions (or misperceptions) of LGBTQ history and issues, as well as look at the larger cultural and historical contexts.”
+“The workshop allowed us to consider various perspectives, and I found I was able to consider my own individual perceptions (or misperceptions) of LGBTQ history, as well as look at larger cultural and historical contexts.”

 THE COMPLEXITIES OF LANGUAGE